oracle/graaljs/graal-js/README.md

-# Graal.js
+# Graal JavaScript
-Graal.js is a High-Performance JavaScript implementation built atop [Truffle](https://github.com/graalvm/truffle) and [Graal](https://github.com/graalvm/graal-core).
+Graal JavaScript is a High-Performance JavaScript implementation built atop [Truffle](https://github.com/graalvm/truffle) and [Graal](https://github.com/graalvm/graal-core).
 Truffle is a framework for implementing languages as self-optimizing interpreters written in Java.
 Graal is a dynamic compiler that is used to generate efficient machine code from partially evaluated Truffle interpreters.

-Graal.js is compatible with [ECMAScript 2018](http://www.ecma-international.org/ecma-262/9.0/index.html).
+Graal JavaScript is compatible with the releases of the ECMAScript specification, from version 5 up to [ECMAScript 2018](http://www.ecma-international.org/ecma-262/9.0/index.html) and the latest ECMAScript 2019.

 ## Building
 1. Clone `mx`: `git clone https://github.com/graalvm/mx.git`